1/3 no Junjō na Kanjō

-"1/3 no Junjō na Kanjō" (1/3の純情な感情) is a song by the Japanese rock band Siam Shade, released in 1997.
-The song was first released as their sixth single on November 27, 1997, and also featured on their fourth studio album Siam Shade IV - Zero, released on January 21, 1998.
+"1/3 no Junjō na Kanjō" (1/3の純情な感情, Sanbun no Ichi no Junjō na Kanjō) is a song by the Japanese rock band Siam Shade.
+It was released as their sixth single on November 27, 1997, before being featured on their fourth studio album Siam Shade IV - Zero, released on January 21, 1998.

-It is the band's best known work and best-selling single, reaching number three on the Oricon Singles Chart, and was the 31st best-selling single of 1998 with 698,520 copies sold.
-By 2016, this number had grown to over 800,000 copies.
-The title song was used as the sixth ending theme of the Rurouni Kenshin anime series.
-Mitsuhisa Hida of SPE Visual Works said that he specifically wanted to use songs that non-anime fans would want to buy.
+It was used as the sixth ending theme of the Rurouni Kenshin anime series, and is the band's best known work and best-selling single.
+It reached number three on the Oricon Singles Chart, and has sold over 800,000 copies.
 Originally released as an 8 cm CD, the single was reissued in the 12 cm CD format on November 14, 2007.